interlock-network/interlock-docs/whitepaper.md

 which requires its own paragraph.

-The Marxians are primarily concerned with *the means of production* &mdash; specifically, what they are,, who is the class that owns them,, who is the class that operates them,, what are their outputs,, what is their economic surplus,, and who captures what proportion of that surplus.
+The Marxians are primarily concerned with *the means of production* &mdash; specifically, what they are, who is the class that owns them, who is the class that operates them, what are their outputs, what is their economic surplus, and who captures what proportion of that surplus.
 They marvel at the economic efficiency and dynamism unlocked by the transition from feudalism to capitalism, but they believe that any arrangement in which the class that operates the means of production but does not own or control those means is fundementally unjust, and does not fulfil the (false) promises of Humanism (the philosophy undergirding both Neoclassical and Keynesian social orders).
-They also believe that individuals and economic-structures are always shaping each-other via a never-ending *dialectics* &mdash; in effect, they are *simultaneously* cause *and* effect.
+They also believe that individuals and economic-structures are always shaping each-other via never-ending *dialectics* &mdash; in effect, they are *simultaneously* cause *and* effect.
 And that is pretty much all of the Marxian school *that is relevant to this paper* &mdash; there is a lot of other stuff